Eligibility: Pell Grant recipients only, semester, year and/or summer programs.

 - Dependent Child of an active duty military member during the time of application in one of the following branches: Air Force, Army, Marine Corps, Navy and Coast Guard

-- In the process of applying to, or accepted for, a study abroad or internship program of at least 3 weeks, eligible for credit from the student’s home institution.
+- In the process of applying to, or accepted for, a study away or internship program of at least 3 weeks, eligible for credit from the student’s home institution.
 Multi-country/area programs are eligible and have no minimum requirement on number of countries in a program.
 Proof of program acceptance is required prior to award disbursement, and

 - Applying for credit-bearing study abraod programs in a country or area with an overall Travel Adivsory Level 1 or 2, according to the US Department of State’s Travel Advisory System.